FurkanBaytak/Anvil-and-Ashes/README.md

 ## 📖 **Introduction**

-**Forged in Peril** is a tactical adventure game blending strategic decision-making, character progression, and intense battles.
+**Anvil & Ashes** is a tactical adventure game blending strategic decision-making, character progression, and intense battles.
 Craft powerful weapons, select unique materials, assemble a team of adventurers, and navigate through a perilous map filled with challenges.
 Every decision shapes your fate!

 ---